 If you can’t get in to see your dentist straight away, there are a number of things you can try.

 1. Apply to the exposed tooth either clove oil or a toothpaste specially formulated for sensitive teeth.

-3. If any discomfort isn’t eased by the above precautions, take an over-the-counter pain medication (such as Panadol or ibuprofen) according to the instructions on the packet.
+3. If any discomfort isn’t eased by the above precautions, take an over-the-counter pain medication (such as Panadol or ibuprofen) according to the instructional panel on the packet.

 In summary, if you do happen to lose a temporary filling, keep calm, call your dentist and protect the tooth in the meantime.